-D REDUCED PRICE SCHOOL MEALS ENTRAL SCHOOL DISTRICT
+D REDUCED PRICE SCHOOL MEALS/MILK ENTRAL SCHOOL DISTICT

-To apply for free and reduced price meals for your children, read the instructions on the back, complete this form, sign your name and return it to the school.

-Complete a separate application for each foster child.
-Call 468-2541 if you need help.
+To apply for free and reduced price meals for your children, read the instructions on the back, complete only one form per household, sign your name and return it to Keshequa Central School District.
+Call 468-2541 ext.
+1105 if you need help.
+For additional names, list on a sheet of paper.
+1. CHILDREN IN SCHOOL: (Complete a separate application for each foster child.)